RWS/dxa-flexible-campaign-content/README.md

   </div>
 ```

-When uploading the campaign into SDL Web all marked textual content, images and property variables are extracted into a list of embedded schema fields.
+When uploading the campaign into SDL Tridion Sites all marked textual content, images and property variables are extracted into a list of embedded schema fields.
 All non-absolute references to assets will be rewritten to unique campaign URLs on the DXA side.
 The digital agency/internal web team should share the base HTML, CSS, JS which form the brand look & feel.
 Which is also used when develop and test
 the campaign HTML.
 All CSS/JS not part of the base look&feel needs to be included in the campaign ZIP.